amramy/School_District_Analysis/README.md

 # School District Analysis

 ## Project Overview:
 In this project we were asked to help Maria rework our analysis with a new dataset of student data which included a school budget column.
 Our task is to collect, prepare, summarize, drill down, and compare/ contrast data with a written analysis.
+Please view Student_Data_Challenge.ipynb for the deliverables.

 ## Summary Review:
 After reviewing the data represeted here, there is a total of 14,830 students at 15 different schools.
 Six of these schools are charter schools the remaining nine are public schools.